HERMAN MOLL-ATLAS-MOLLS ENGLAND AND WALES

 Molls England & Wales

 A new description of England and Wales with the adjacent islands wherein are contained, diverse useful observations and discoveries in respect to natural history, antiquities, customs, honours, privileges, &c….To which is added, a new and correct set of maps of each country, their roads and distances: and to render ‘em the more acceptable to the curious, their margins are adorn’d with great variety of very remarkable antiquities, &c…by Herman Moll, Geographer.
 London 1724.
 Folio (356 x 233 mm.)
 First edition.
 First issue.
 Title printed in red and black, with 50 engraved maps in their first state, 4 folded, the remainder single sheets, interleaved with many pages of text.
+Most of the known copies have a known error in which the last text page which should be numbered 344 is numbered 343, including this copy.
 Small stain to the map of the West Riding of Yorkshire, otherwise maps and text in fine condition.
 Contemporary panelled calf gilt decoration to the spine.
 Title in gilt on maroon label, date in gilt direct.
 A fine copy of the first edition, without plate numbers.

 Only half a dozen examples of this rare edition are known to exist; this one in a fine contemporary binding is outstanding.